adalrv/Double-Materiality-Assessment-Lindex-Group/README.md

-# 🌿 Corporate Double Materiality Assessment Dashboard
+# Double Materiality Assessment Dashboard

-An interactive, data-driven ESG project analyzing sustainability topics through a Double Materiality framework.
+An interactive, data-driven ESG project analyzing sustainability topics through a Double Materiality framework of Lindex Group.
 Built using **Tableau** and **Excel** in compliance with the **European Sustainability Reporting Standards (ESRS)**.

 ## 🎯 Project Overview